TejaswiniRauta/teja-nirmanai/README.md

-Teja NirmanAI
+# Teja NirmanAI

-Teja NirmanAI is a simple web app concept designed to help people in construction estimate costs, hire workers easily, locate nearby shops for materials, and explore tools for rent or buy.
-It also includes a basic AI chatbot integration demo (backend not yet deployed).
+Teja NirmanAI is a construction tools and services web application concept designed to support people building their homes easily.
+It helps estimate construction costs, hire labourers, locate nearby shops for materials, and explore tools for rent or buy.
+It also includes an AI chatbot demo using Together.ai for instant guidance (currently works locally).

-Overview
+## Overview

-This project aims to support people who do not have technical knowledge about construction but want to estimate their house construction costs, know required materials, and hire labourers quickly.
+This project aims to empower users without technical knowledge to estimate their home construction cost, understand required materials, hire workers quickly, and plan confidently.

-Key Features
+## Key Features

-Home construction cost estimator based on area input
+- **Estimator:** Calculate approximate construction costs based on area input (main theme feature).

-Worker hiring system to connect labourers with homeowners

-Nearby shop locator for construction materials

-Tools booking (rent/buy) for modern construction tools
+- **Worker Hiring:** Homeowners can find labourers, and labourers can find work opportunities nearby.
+- **Shop Locator:** Shows nearest shops for construction materials, making procurement easy.
+- **Tools Booking:** Explore modern tools needed for construction, available for rent or buy.

-Integrated AI assistant (using Together.ai) for instant guidance (currently works locally, not deployed)
+- **AI Chatbot:** Integrated AI assistant (Together.ai) for quick answers and guidance. *Currently works locally only.*

-Project Status
+## Project Status

-The frontend is fully designed and hosted on GitHub Pages as a live demo.
+- **Frontend:** Completed and hosted live as a demo on GitHub Pages.
-Backend (Flask + Together.ai integration) is working locally but not deployed live due to free hosting limitations.
+- **Backend:** Developed (Flask + Together.ai) and working locally, pending live deployment due to free cloud limitations.

-Future Development Goals
+## Future Development Goals

-Deploy backend on Google Cloud or Render for live AI chatbot
+- Deploy backend using Google Cloud or Render for a live AI assistant.

-Integrate UPI payment gateway for tool booking and worker payments
+- Integrate UPI payment gateway for tool bookings and worker payments.

-Extend estimator to calculate exact quantity of cement, rods, sand, bricks, and overall budget in today's rates
+- Extend estimator to calculate detailed cement, rod, sand, bricks quantity with current market rates.

-Add voice-based AI assistant for easier accessibility
+- Enable voice-based AI assistant for accessibility.

-Enable workers to get live notifications of nearby work requests
+- Allow workers to get live notifications of nearby work requests.

-Author
+## Author

-Tejaswini Rauta
+**Tejaswini Rauta**
-Aspiring full-stack developer with interest in AI-powered solutions for real-life problems.
+Aspiring full-stack developer passionate about building AI-powered solutions for real-life problems.

+---

+*Thank you for exploring this project.*